Lontara script: Punctuation

-Traditional Lontara texts are written without space (scriptio continua) and only use a limited number of punctuation: pallawa (or passimbang in Makassar) and end of section marker.
-Pallawa separates "rhythmico-intonational groups" similar to the role of period and comma in the Latin script.
-End of section marker is observed in some traditional texts and is attested in Bugis specimen sheets produced by the Imprimerie Nationale.
+Traditional Lontara texts are written without spaces (scriptio continua) and only use two punctuation marks, the pallawa (or passimbang in Makassar) and an end of section marker.
+A pallawa is used in a way similar to the Latin script comma and period, to mark pauses.
+An end of section marker is seen in some traditional texts and is attested in Bugis specimen sheets produced by the Imprimerie Nationale.

 Some source may include Lontara equivalents for a number of Latin punctuations including comma, full stop, and exclamation mark, question mark.
 These are contemporary inventions which are unattested in traditional texts nor widely used today.